 BotenaGo Malware Targeting Millions of Devices

 BotenaGo malware uses 30+ exploits to target various devices such as modems, routers, NAS devices, and IoT devices.
-Some popular devices vulnerable to this malware include D-link routers, Netgear devices, Realtek routers, Tenda products, and many more.
+Some popular devices vulnerable to this malware include routers for IOT devices, Netgear devices, Realtek routers, Tenda products, and many more.